 Protea Hotel Kruger Gate is located immediately across the river from South Africa's incredible Kruger National Park.
 That makes it a convenient yet luxurious camp for exploring the wonders of Kruger.
 Despite the convenient location, the hotel charges a reasonable 12,540 rand (US$675) total for a 5-night stay.

-Marriott Bonvoy points transfer to 44 different airlines at a 3 to 1 transfer ratio with a 5,000-mile bonus for transferring 60,000 points.
+Marriott Bonvoy points transfer to 42 different airlines at a 3 to 1 transfer ratio with a 5,000-mile bonus for transferring 60,000 points.
 That means that a 60,000-point transfer would yield 25,000 airline miles.
-This excellent 60% bonus promotion opens the opportunity to mint airline miles at just 1.9¢ cents each.
+This excellent 50% buy Marriott points promotion opens the opportunity to mint airline miles at just 2¢ cents each.

 Maximizing your Purchase

 Unfortunately, Bonvoy point purchases are processed by Points.com—not Marriot directly.
-This means that buying Bonvoy points most likely won't trigger the ‘travel' category bonus on any credit card.
-If you choose to buy Bonvoy points, your best options are to use the purchase to help qualify for a minimum spending requirement or use a card optimized for everyday spending.
+So, when you buy Marriott points, it most likely won't trigger the ‘travel' category bonus on any credit card.
+If you choose to buy Marriott points, your best options are to use the purchase to help qualify for a minimum spending requirement or use a card optimized for everyday spending.
 Some of our favorite options are:

 - Citi® Double Cash Card